Hecate2/how-to-debug-neo/README.md

 #### Open `neo-node.sln` with Visual Studio and add projects to it

 Add projects neo, neo-vm and RpcServer (in neo-modules) to the solution.
-Add the 3 projects as project references for neo-cli.
+Add project neo as project reference for neo-cli.

 The package dependencies of neo-cli should be cleared.